CeciliaL1/the-zoo/README.md

 # Application requirements

 A Zoo where you take care of the animals and feed them.
-The animals is hungry every 3 hours.
+The animals are hungry every 3 hours.

 - SPA in react with TypeScript
 - The start page should show which animals that are hungry